 “I don’t get a choice of false?”
 She didn’t laugh.
 He sat up, putting everything aside, and wiping his hands on a linen napkin, quelling his inner displeasure before answering.
 “I know of whom you speak.
 Others . . . have mentioned it to me.
 Both women are not worth your concern, especially, the latter.
 I really have no true interest in either.
 One is a complete ninny, whom I’ve barely spoken to and the other is . . . indiscreet, and unhappy about my continuing preference for you, over her.”

 “Hell, if I wanted a ninny or a floozy, I’d visit Philadelphia, Charleston, or Richmond for a better quality one, with impeccable family and business connections.
-I require more than that in the woman of highest quality I want, whose delicate, snow white, Chantilly lace veil I will remove, to kiss her; and whose soft hand I’ll place on my arm before proudly walking the bowered aisle.
+I require more than that in the woman of highest quality I want, whose delicate, snow white, Chantilly lace veil I will remove, to kiss her; and whose soft hand I’ll place on my arm before proudly walking the bowered aisle to party and consummation.
 Because that woman, who will wear my name and bear my children . . . is already priceless to me.”

 His words and intense gaze bore into her, softly, yet insistently, piercing her armor, causing her to frenetically, abruptly stand; leaving the forgotten Colt pistol on the picnic blanket, to walk in what ended up being a small, erratic circle before the spreading chestnut that shielded them like a parasol.